pulumi/docs/README.md

 4. Run make ensure in the docs repo and then a make serve to verify the files have been moved correctly.
 5. Push changes to the docs repo.
 6. Open a PR in the docs repo to add the changes there.

+## Community

+Engage with our community to elevate your developer experience:

+- **Join our online [Pulumi Community on Slack](https://slack.pulumi.com/?utm_campaign=pulumi-docs-repo&utm_source=github.com&utm_medium=welcome-slack)** - Interact with thousands of Pulumi developers for collaborative problem-solving and knowledge-sharing!
+- **Join a [Local Pulumi User Groups (PUGs)](https://www.meetup.com/pro/pugs/)**-  Attend tech-packed meetups and hands-on virtual or in-person workshops.
+- **Follow [@PulumiCorp](https://twitter.com/PulumiCorp) on X (Twitter)** - Get real-time updates, technical insights, and sneak peeks into the latest features.
+- **Subscribe to our YouTube Channel, [PulumiTV](https://www.youtube.com/@PulumiTV)** - Learn about AI / ML essentials, launches, workshops, demos and more.
+- **Follow our [LinkedIn](https://www.linkedin.com/company/pulumi/?utm_campaign=pulumi-docs-github-repo&utm_source=github.com&utm_medium=docs-community)** - Uncover company news, achievements, and behind-the-scenes glimpses.

+## Pulumi roadmap

+Review the planned work for the upcoming quarter and a selected backlog of issues that are on our mind but not yet scheduled on the [Pulumi Roadmap.](https://github.com/orgs/pulumi/projects/44)

+## Pulumi resources

+Delve deeper into Pulumi with additional resources:

+- [Get Started with Pulumi](https://www.pulumi.com/docs/get-started/?utm_campaign=pulumi-docs-github-repo&utm_source=github.com&utm_medium=docs-resources): Deploy a simple application in AWS, Azure, Google Cloud, or Kubernetes using Pulumi.
+- [Registry](https://www.pulumi.com/registry/?utm_campaign=pulumi-docs-github-repo&utm_source=github.com&utm_medium=docs-resources): Search for packages and learn about the supported resources you need.
+Install the package directly into your project, browse the API documentation, and start building.
+- [Try Pulumi AI](https://www.pulumi.com/ai/?utm_campaign=pulumi-docs-github-repo&utm_source=github.com&utm_medium=docs-resources) - Use natural-language prompts to generate Pulumi infrastructure-as-code programs in any language.
+- [Pulumi Blog](https://www.pulumi.com/blog/?utm_campaign=pulumi-docs-github-repo&utm_source=github.com&utm_medium=docs-resources) - Stay in the loop with our latest tech announcements, insightful articles, and updates.